jxnblk/mdx-go/README.md

 ```

 To wrap all routes with a custom layout, export a `Root` component from your `index.mdx` file.
+This will completely disable the built-in centered layout.
 Note: this only works in the `index` route, not other routes.

 ```mdx